codyarose/codyarose.com/content/blog/object-keys-from-array-in-typescript.md

 // type: readonly ["xs", "sm", "md", "lg", "xl"] ✅
 ```

-It's important to do this because when we create the type for `values` we don't want it to allow just any string as a key; the string must exist in `sizes`
+It's important to do this because when we create the type for `values` we don't want it to allow just any string as a key - the string must exist in `sizes`

 ## Mapped type for the `values` object

 For the `values` object we're going to create a [mapped type](https://www.typescriptlang.org/docs/handbook/advanced-types.html#mapped-types) using the `in` keyword and our `sizes` array.
 This will iterate over each item in `sizes` to create the keys then set the value type for those keys as `number`.
-The syntax for this one can be a bit difficult to read.
+The syntax for this one can be a bit difficult to read at first.

 ```tsx
 type Values = {